Practise being put on the spot

 The people you'll practise with

 Fifteen personas, each with a different communication style and different expectations.
-What impresses Derek will bore Helen.
-What satisfies Orla will confuse Meg.
-That's the point of Parod, you have to adapt to each one.
+What impresses one will confuse another.
+You have to adapt.

 Nadia, Ellis, Malcolm, and Sammy - each one a different kind of difficult.